-That means that the mention of a sword, dagger, or slaughter knife is symbolic of being out of control, and Peter’s action was a knee-jerk reactions to another action.
+That means that the mention of a sword, dagger, or slaughter knife is symbolic of being out of control, and Peter’s action was a knee-jerk reaction to another action.
 This is Newton’s law of motion, which states, “To every action there is always an equal and opposite reaction.”
-It is then a statement that Peter’s action, as a reaction, would only bring about another action, as a pendulum swings.
+It is then a statement that Peter’s action, as a reaction, would only bring about another action, as a pendulum swings back and forth.
 The only way to stop this exchange of motion is to bring about an end (figuratively make motion “perish”).
-This means Jesus told the disciples (Peter directly), stay in control or you will be arrested, because one’s action demands an equal and opposite reaction.
+This means Jesus told the disciples (Peter directly) to stay in control or you will be arrested, because one’s action demands an equal and opposite reaction.

 Jesus healed the ear to cease momentum.
 Thus, Jesus demanded, “Stop!” a command for rest.
 Another of Newton’s laws of motion states, “A body at rest tends to stay at rest.”
 Cease the hostility by absorbing it, bring all motion to rest.
 This is the principle behind, “Turn the other cheek.”
 To say, “No more of this,” Jesus is instructing everyone (disciples and guards) to cease being against one another, which is a state of opposition.
 Just go with the flow and peace will be restored.

 The naming by John, of Simon Peter being the one cutting off the ear, means that the one whose name means “Rock” or “Stone” had suddenly stopped being a fixed, solid rock foundation (the earth element symbolism) and had crumbled into loose stones that erupted in a hurling manner, as a volcanic blast causes (the fire element symbolism).
-Jesus asked Peter, “Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?”
+Jesus asked Simon Peter, “Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?”
 (Matthew 26:53) That was a statement that Jesus saw Peter’s lack of faith once again.
-It implies Peter had no reason to be carrying a sword anyway, as all the disciples were drunk (and most passed out asleep) as is the tradition after dinner, for the Passover Seder meal.
+It implies Peter had no reason to be carrying a sword anyway, as all the disciples were drunk (and most passed out asleep), as is the tradition after the Passover Seder dinner and subsequent evening.
 Peter seems to have felt more secure stumbling along the path to the Wine Press (Gethsemane) with a sword on his side, more than he did with Jesus by his side.

 When Jesus is heard to have asked, “Shall I not drink the cup which my Father has given to me?” this is a question that turns the topic of faith away from the fire of swords, to the water of emotions.
-Not long before the group went into the garden at Gethsemane, they had been getting drunk from cups of wine at the Passover Seder meal.
-The disciples had fallen asleep on Jesus because they were drunk and it was late into the night.
+Not long before the group went into the garden at Gethsemane they had been getting drunk from cups of wine at the Passover Seder meal.
+The disciples had fallen asleep on Jesus because they were drunk and it was late, after midnight.
 Jesus had symbolically told them during dinner, “This cup of wine is like my blood of the new Covenant with the Father.
 Whenever you drink this do so in remembrance of me.”
 Jesus was about to drink from the cup of the Father, in remembrance of what he had to face very soon.

 In astrology, according to the “traditional rulership” model, each planet rules two signs.
 The planet Jupiter (the largest planet in the solar system) rules the signs Sagittarius (fire) and Pisces (water).
 Both signs are associated with religious belief and faith, where the fire sign Sagittarius is aligned with dogma, doctrine, and symbolic ritual (as knowledge of faith), while the water sign Pisces is aligned with the spiritual feelings that receive psychic revelations and move one to be self-sacrificing (as acts of faith).
 The two roles conflict with one another, while challenging one to be religious both by words and deeds.

-In this sense, one can see in the acts of Gethsemane are an indication (as a prophetic statement being made) of how Peter would found that which would become known as the physical body of Christ (Roman Catholicism).
-Such a dogmatic, rule stating approach to faith would seek to keep Christian individuals from drinking of the cup God has poured for each person to experience.
+In this sense, one can see in the act of Gethsemane how cutting off an ear was an indication (as a prophetic statement being made) of how Peter would become the founder of that which would become identified as the physical body of Christ (Roman Catholicism).
+Such a dogmatic, rule-stating approach to faith would seek to keep Christian individuals from drinking of the cup God has poured for each person to experience.
 Jesus then represents each of us being called to the Father, through the Holy Spirit, just as he was called.

-Peter then, in effect, cut off his own right ear by his action, making him hear the relative of Malchus with fear and doubt, when he addressed Peter as a known Galilean, thus surely one of Jesus’ disciples.
-Peter heard that (and the two prior denials) as a threat to him personally, should he be identified.
-Most likely, Malchus, having been touched by Jesus and healed, would have marveled about this to his relative, who later would encounter Peter.
-The relative would then be more likely to want to praise Jesus to a disciple, for the miracle Jesus performed, rather than bring charges against Peter for an act that did no damage (after the healing).
+Peter then, in effect, cut off his own right ear by his action, making himself hear the relative of Malchus (Gentiles) with fear and doubt, when that relative addressed Peter as a known Galilean, thus surely one of Jesus’ disciples.
+Peter heard that (and the two prior denials) as a threat to him personally, should he be identified as a follower of Jesus, then arrested.
+Most likely, Malchus, having been touched by Jesus and healed, would have marveled about this to his relative, who would then later encounter Peter.
+The relative would then be more likely to want to praise Jesus to a disciple, for the miracle Jesus performed, rather than bring charges against Peter for an act that did no lasting damage (after the healing).
 Thus, for anyone’s right ear to be severed, the symbolism is an act that prevents one from hearing that which is right and good.
 Jesus restored the ability to hear the word of God for “my king”(the meaning of Malchus), as a sign that Jesus was doing the work of the Father.